Kodular/Documentation/docs/other/release-notes/butterfly.md

 - **Layout**
     - Surface View: _Little bug which was freezing the screen_
 - **Media**
-    - Audi Picker: _Not working on some devices_
+    - Audio Picker: _Not working on some devices_
     - Image Picker: _Minor Try/Catch Bug_
     - OCR: _API Error (component was not working since some changes on the server)_
 - **Drawing and Animation**